ezeoleaf/awesome-golang-repositories/README.md

 [syft](https://github.com/anchore/syft): CLI tool and library for generating a Software Bill of Materials from container images and filesystems
 [ftok](https://github.com/hslam/ftok): Package ftok provides a way to generate a System V IPC key, suitable for using with msgget, semget, or shmget.
 [goone](https://github.com/masibw/goone): goone finds N+1 query in go
 [configor](https://github.com/jinzhu/configor): Golang Configuration tool that support YAML, JSON, TOML, Shell Environment
+[compiler-explorer](https://github.com/compiler-explorer/compiler-explorer): Run compilers interactively from your web browser and interact with the assembly